 George Butler: The Defender of Orthodoxy

-Two years earlier in 1886 when visiting the West Coast, Butler had learned that two editor-teachers he regarded as upstart “young fledglings,” had been teaching a new interpretation of Galatians 3:19-24.
+Two years earlier in 1886 when visiting the West Coast, Butler had learned that two editor-teachers he regarded as upstart “young fledglings” had been teaching a new interpretation of Galatians 3:19–24.
 Furthermore, they had been teaching it since 1884.
 Butler viewed the teaching as a fatal undermining of a foundation teaching of the church.
-E. J. Waggoner and A. T. Jones argued that in the Galatians passage, the Apostle Paul had in mind the ten-commandment “moral” law not the ceremonial law which dealt with “particularly Jewish” requirements.
-What troubled Butler more was that they had “spread their views out broadcast” in classroom, in Sabbath School lessons, and in published articles without any respect for “the oldest pioneers” of the message.
-They had made a reckless “raid” upon the traditional settled view accepted by Adventists and in Butler’s view their activity was subversive and plainly “dangerous.”
+E. J. Waggoner and A. T. Jones argued that in the Galatians passage, the Apostle Paul had in mind the Ten-Commandment “moral” law, not the ceremonial law, which dealt with “particularly Jewish” requirements.
+What troubled Butler more was that they had “spread their views out broadcast” in the classroom, in Sabbath School lessons, and in published articles without any respect for “the oldest pioneers” of the message.
+They had made a reckless “raid” upon the traditional settled view accepted by Adventists and in Butler’s view, their activity was subversive and plainly “dangerous.”
 Uriah Smith, the Review editor, strongly supported Butler in this assessment.
 Why was it so dangerous?

-From Butler’s perspective, the West Coast teacher’s promotion of the new interpretation had led to “a wide division” in the church letting in a “deluge” which was “injurious to the cause,” and had proved “destructive of peace and union.”
-During the three years prior to the 1888 session he had tried to hold the fort in a number of ways.
-He had labored to enact policies at the General Conference to ensure compliance with the established views and to prevent the spread of the teaching or of any new teaching that the leaders did not first approve.26 He had vigorously preached the accepted interpretation and he had written a defensive pamphlet on the subject which he had not formally published but nevertheless had sent to a wide circle of church leaders.
+From Butler’s perspective, the West Coast teachers’ promotion of the new interpretation had led to “a wide division” in the church letting in a “deluge” that was “injurious to the cause” and had proved “destructive of peace and union.”
+During the three years prior to the 1888 Session, he had tried to hold the fort in a number of ways.
+He had labored to enact policies at the General Conference to ensure compliance with the established views and to prevent the spread of the teaching or of any new teaching that the leaders did not first approve.26 He had vigorously preached the accepted interpretation and he had written a defensive pamphlet on the subject, which he had not formally published but nevertheless had sent to a wide circle of church leaders.
 The pamphlet affirmed the old view and warned of the dangers of the Waggoner position.
 When Ellen White had rebuked him for “striking” at the West Coast men in this way, Butler had felt broken.

 The partisanship that had colored the entire 1888 meetings, however, also spilled over into the rest of the nominating committee report.
-Though Butler was not re-elected president there were those who thought he should still be a member of the executive committee and from the floor of the session the committee’s report was amended to try and accomplish this.
-The action to get Butler back on the committee by taking Prescott off succeeded by a razor thin margin of 40 in favor to 39 against.
+Though Butler was not reelected president, there were those who thought he should still be a member of the executive committee, and from the floor of the session the committee’s report was amended to try and accomplish this.
+The action to get Butler back on the committee by taking Prescott off succeeded by a razor-thin margin of 40 in favor to 39 against.
 A motion to make the motion unanimous failed to get a unanimous vote.
 Apparently, Butler later declined to accept and the president of Ohio, R. A. Underwood, succeeded him on the executive committee.
-Supporters ensured, however that Butler was reappointed to the chairmanship of the Publishing Association and the Battle Creek College Board.
+Supporters ensured that Butler was reappointed to the chairmanship of the Publishing Association and the Battle Creek College Board.
 These appointments, however, lasted but a short time before Butler moved to Florida to try and repair his health.

 Butler was deeply hurt by the turn of events at Battle Creek.
 It was a very undignified and unhappy exit.
 But in large part, according to Ellen White, he had brought it on himself.
 He spent the next thirteen years of his life as an orchardist in Florida and only in 1903 did he make his way back into the organized work of the church, eventually serving again in leadership of the Southern Union Conference